Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 Now you qudi-core installation will know about the measurement modules and it's time to set up a proper qudi configuration file.

+## Configure Pycharm

 ## Config
 - Start by playing with the dummy config (LINK MISSING)
 - Continue by settting up real hardware.
 These links may help you:
+- As an IQO member, you might want to checkout the following repo (LINK MISSING).
+In there, you can find and store configuration for multiple setups in the institute.

 ### Remote
 ### Pitfalls
 ### Scanning Tool Chain